-The conditional conversion feature of the 2023 Notes, if triggered, may adversely affect our financial condition and operating results.
+The conditional conversion feature of the 2023 Notes, if triggered, may adversely affect our financial condition and results of operations.

 In the event the conditional conversion feature of the 2023 Notes is triggered, holders of 2023 Notes will be entitled to convert the 2023 Notes at any time during specified periods at their option.
 If one or more holders elect to convert their 2023 Notes, unless we elect to satisfy our conversion obligation by delivering solely shares of our Class A common stock (other than paying cash in lieu of delivering any fractional share), we would be required to settle a portion or all of our conversion obligation through the payment of cash, which could adversely affect our liquidity.
+As disclosed in Note 9 to our consolidated financial statements, the conditional conversion feature of the 2023 Notes was triggered as of January 31, 2019, and the 2023 Notes are currently convertible at the option of the holders, in whole or in part, between February 1, 2019 through April 30, 2019.
+Whether the 2023 Notes will be convertible following such fiscal quarter will depend on the continued satisfaction of this condition or another conversion condition in the future.

 In addition, even if holders do not elect to convert their 2023 Notes, we could be required under applicable accounting rules to reclassify all or a portion of the outstanding principal of the notes as a current rather than long-term liability, which would result in a material reduction of our net working capital.